The Best Accommodation for Digital Nomads

 A specific question to tackle as a matter of interest is that of what the best accommodation for digital nomads is.
 Is it a matter of personal preference, which is probably the most logic consideration point, but then again what about those digital nomads who simply have to find something like a co-working space in order to have any hope of being productive?

 Here’s the thing though… Hostels are usually only really good for short-term stays.
 Pretty soon things really get to you and you long for that type of living space that falls under the category of family accommodation.
-This is why digital nomads end up making lifelong friends in roommates they first meet at hostels and then go on to rent something like an entire house together, or a luxury serviced apartment in a place like Clifton, in Bristol, UK.
+This is why digital nomads end up making lifelong friends with roommates they first meet at hostels and then go on to rent something like an entire house together, or a luxury serviced apartment in a place like Clifton, in Bristol, UK, or some other location across the world.